Mistakes That Will Ruin Your Low-Maintenance-Luxury Looks

 Advertisement

 Unfortunately, minimal upkeep and a breezy vibe don't automatically mean that the low-maintenance look is without its pitfalls.
-If you're aiming for an effortlessly expensive air, Martinez points out a few critical fashion mistakes that could undermine your aesthetic.
+If you're aiming for an effortlessly expensive air, there are a few critical fashion mistakes that could undermine your aesthetic.

 Advertisement